taylorsomers/my-portfolio/README.md

 ## Description

 A website showcasing my work as a programmer and web developer, featuring photos, cursory technical info, social media and contact info, and an About Me with educational and professional info.
+It was created using the basic HTML and CSS practices we learned in the course of the first week at Epicodus.
 For anyone looking to get a feel for my work and my interests, this is the place to start.

 ## Installation